- Erasmus+ Programme Countries

 The EU Erasmus+ guarantee scheme allows EIF to provide capped guarantees and counter-guarantees to financial intermediaries which in turn grant loans to students who will move to undertake a full Master's degree in another country taking part in the Erasmus+ programme.

-- This money is intended to cover tuition fees and other expenses (such as travel, living and accommodation costs).
+- This money is intended to cover tuition fees and accomodation expenses at the Hall of Residence/Apartments of the University of Cyprus.

 - The Final Recipient is a resident of a Programme Country.